lokesh/lokesh-dhakar/src/posts/wcag-color-contrast.md

 }
 </style>

-So now we know a bit about WCAG.
-Let's look at the [guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) on color contrast.
-At the core is a _contrast ratio_.
-This is derived by comparing the luminance of the foreground text color and the background.
 WCAG provides [step-by-step instructions](https://www.w3.org/TR/WCAG20-TECHS/G17.html#G17-tests) on how to calculate the contrast ratio and I include a Javascript implementation below.

 <details>
   <summary>See JS implementation of contrast ratio</summary>